-Around the world, we hear about elephants held in zoos and ‘camps’, used in religious festivals and ceremonies, and exploited in circuses, for rides, and as props for souvenir photos, as we’ve seen in your reports.
+Around the world, elephants are held in zoos and ‘camps’, used in religious festivals and ceremonies, and exploited in circuses, for rides, and as props for souvenir photos, as we’ve seen in your reports.

 Born Free is convinced that captivity cannot provide for the needs of elephants.
 Zoos and other captive facilities simply cannot replicate the highly complex social and physical environment elephants have evolved to live in.
 In the wild, they live in complex, multi-generational family units of females and offspring, while adult males compete for dominance and female attention.